connexcs/docs/docs/creating-ivr.md

         *   In the `Internal` text box, enter the PSTN number.

-        *   From the `Internal` drop-down list, select one of the following: DID number, conference, group, or a Class 5 application.
+        *   From the `Internal` drop-down list, select one of the following: extension number, conference, group, or a Class 5 application.

     *   To save the routing settings for this key, click `Save`.